bgermann/cforms2/readme.txt

 = 14.11.3 =

 * bugfix:   remove the "Select: Email/Comment" field type, also known as send2author, which contained a bug since 14.6.3
+* bugfix:   remove the "Extra comment notification" field type, also known as commentXnote, which contained a bug since 14.6.3

 = 14.11.2 =